 The dancers come from diverse cities in China, infusing individuality with exquisite technique and creative talent.
-LDTX embodies the characteristics of modern dance – including individualism, political mindfulness and contemporary relevance.
+LDTX embodies the characteristics of modern dance – including individualism, mindful of zeigeist and originality.

 Willy TSAO, Artistic Director